ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 In another language, the Mixin class' use of `super.foo()` might seem strange, since Mixin doesn't originally inherit from anything.
-But JavaScript is a prototypal language in which classes aren't anything magic, just a means of talking about the prototype chain.
+But JavaScript is a prototypal language in which classes aren't anything fixed at compile time; they're just a means of talking about the prototype chain.
 All `super.foo()` does is invoke the next `foo()` implementation further up the prototype chain.
 By the time `obj.foo()` is encountered, that prototype chain includes Base's prototype, so `super.foo()` invokes Base' `foo()` implementation.

 Checking for base implementation before invoking `super`
 --------------------------------------------------------
-In the example above, if Mixin is used to extend a class that doesn't already have a `foo()` method, the call to `super.foo()` will fail.
-So, unlike typical subclasses, classes that might be used to extend other classes should be designed with resiliency in mind.
+If the Mixin in the above example is used to extend a class that doesn't already have a `foo()` method, its call to `super.foo()` will fail.
+So, unlike typical subclasses, classes intended to extend other classes should be designed with resiliency in mind.
 Specifically, mixin methods should check to see whether a base implementation exists before invoking `super`.
+They should also generally pass along the result returned from the superclass' implementation, unless they specifically want to manipulate that result:

     class Mixin {
       foo() {